-I came up with an easy way to get the flavor of eggplant parmesan with out the frying.
-It’s also quick to make my lazy eggplant Parmesan.
-I start by skinning, cubing then boiling the eggplant.
-Then I mix in a bit of my basic marinara, and a bit of Parmesan.
+I came up with an easy way to get the flavor of eggplant parmesan with out the time consuming process.
+I start by skinning, cubing then boiling the eggplant, I mix in a bit of my basic marinara, and a bit of Parmesan with the blanched eggplant.
 I place the eggplant mixture at the bottom of a baking dish covering it with a bit more marinara, then layer on parmesan, buttered bread crumbs, and mozzarella.
 Then I bake to perfection.
 You may say this way is highly suspect but you’ll be glad you tried it!!

-1 Giant Eggplant
+- 1 Giant Eggplant

-1c Parmesan Cheese
+- 1 cup Parmesan Cheese

-1c Mozzarella Cheese
+- 1 cup Mozzarella Cheese

-1c Italian Bread Crumbs
+- 1 cup Italian Bread Crumbs

-Step Three: In a pan (or I use the same pot I boiled the eggplant in so I don't have to dirty another pan), melt the butter, add the bread crumbs and sauté until all the crumbs are slightly browned.
+- In a pan (or I use the same pot I boiled the eggplant in so I don't have to dirty another pan), melt the butter, add the bread crumbs and sauté until all the crumbs are slightly browned.

 Serve with spaghetti and more marinara!